AquaCal

 dF

-Display shows dF or DEFROST; unit stops heating and may run fan only.
+The display shows dF or DEFROST; the unit stops heating and may run the fan only.

 Defrost Mode Active